Middle East Area of Operations (MEAO)

 The Middle East Area of Operations (MEAO) Scoping Study is the first phase of a major two-stage study to research the impacts on veterans and their families as a result of Australian Defence Force (ADF) service since 2002.

-The Middle East Area of Operations (MEAO) Scoping Study will be the first phase, to be followed by a broader study, which will examine and assess the issues and concerns identified in much greater detail.
+The MEAO Scoping Study will be the first phase, to be followed by a broader study, which will examine and assess the issues and concerns identified in much greater detail.
 This broader study will aim to recommend enhancements and national strategies to improve the range and level of services and support provided to today’s veterans and their families.

 Research plays a crucial role in identifying the needs and concerns of veterans and their families.
-By conducting comprehensive studies, the RSL can ensure veterans receive the best possible support and services.
+By conducting comprehensive studies, the RSL can ensure that veterans receive the best possible support and services.

 The Scoping Study is fully funded and led by the RSL.
 It is independent of government, but is supported by the Department of Veterans’ Affairs, the Repatriation Commission and the Department of Defence.
-It will engage RSL State Branches, RSL Sub-Branches and veterans Australia-wide.

 The project aims to identify and better understand the needs and concerns of contemporary veterans and their families to ensure that they are provided with the support and services they require and deserve.